How to Plant, Grow, and Care For Cosmos Flowers

 Plant Uses

-Tall cosmos varieties are best used in the backgrounds of landscape beds.
-They can also be mixed into borders because of their light and airy feel.
+Tall cosmos varieties work best in the backgrounds of landscape beds.
+You can also mix them into borders because of their light and airy feel.
 Dwarf varieties are excellent in pots or along borders with other small flowers, like pansies or shorter zinnia varieties.

-Cosmos are beautiful fillers in a fresh-cut flower bouquet.
-However, their short-lived vase-life requires you to harvest them just when the bud has cracked open.
+Cosmos make beautiful fillers in a fresh-cut flower bouquet.
+However, their short-lived vase life requires you to harvest them just when the bud has cracked open.
 When harvested correctly, you can enjoy these cheery, daisy-like flowers for at least a week in a vase.

 Cosmos are also excellent for attracting pollinators, so planting with certain vegetable crops that require insect pollination can be beneficial.
 Be aware that cosmos will also attract aphids.
-This could be good because it can be used as a trap crop to pull aphids away from certain crops, but you may not want to grow cosmos near any plant that is heavily susceptible to aphid infestation and damage, like roses.
+This could be good because you can use the plants as a trap crop to pull aphids away from certain crops, but you may not want to grow cosmos near any plant that is heavily susceptible to aphid infestation and damage, like roses.

-Cosmos bipinnatus extracts from flowers have been used medicinally to treat jaundice, intermittent fever, and abnormal enlargement of the spleen in traditional herbal remedies.
+Practitioners have used Cosmos bipinnatus flower extracts medicinally to treat jaundice, intermittent fever, and abnormal enlargement of the spleen in traditional herbal remedies.
 Some studies indicate that the flower extract has significant antioxidant effects.

 Frequently Asked Questions